 Talking about trends, online fundraising was increasingly important to nonprofits in 2019.
 It can be seen that online donor retention has become a tad bit easier to maintain as a lot of donors have now shifted to monthly recurring donation options.
 The importance of mobile fundraising and mobile donation pages have gone up too, nonprofit organizations need to really focus on developing more innovative mobile fundraising methods.
 Mobile fundraising and mobile-optimized donation pages are more important than ever.
 It’s interesting to see the different trends and techniques that work together to achieve the set goal.

 Coming back to our topic, year-end is the most productive time for nonprofits as this is the fundraising season.
 While some of us are already thinking about holidays, fundraisers are thinking of how they can best leverage the next four months.
 December is usually the main month when most donations come in, so if you aren’t preparing for it, then you might be missing on a very big opportunity.
-Here are a few mistakes that should be avoided as you prepare for the big time of the year.
+Here are a few year end fundraising mistakes that should be avoided as you prepare for the big time of the year.

 1. Beating around the bush